Masaaki-75/rise-mar/README.md

 - **Clinical Quality Assessor (CQA)**: A pretrained model that evaluates the quality of CT images potentially affected by metal artifacts.

 ## Demo 📽
-We have now uploaded the weights of CQA and RISE-MAR on our [huggingface 🤗](https://huggingface.co/massaki75/RISE-MAR/tree/main)!
+We have now uploaded the weights of CQA model and RISE-MAR model (preview version) on [huggingface 🤗](https://huggingface.co/massaki75/RISE-MAR/tree/main)!
 Try them as in our [demo](https://github.com/Masaaki-75/rise-mar/blob/main/demo.ipynb)!

 ## Project Status 📊